HDrizzle/stack_machine/README.md

 1. Control unit
 2. Stack controller
-3. ALU register A
+3. ALU latch A
-4. ALU register B
+4. ALU latch B

 Note: read address 0 will not be used so that bytes can be poped from the stack without them going anywhere.